quaydrionb/acme/README.md

 - **Advanced Streaming Techniques:**
   - Exploring advanced streaming techniques to further improve streaming capabilities, such as prioritized content streaming based on user interactions.

-By incorporating these considerations, the project aims to maintain a high-performance, scalable, and user-friendly web application architecture.